MargaretKrutikova/margareta.dev/content/blog/road-to-state-machines/index.md

 };
 ```

-The important part here is pattern matching on the state first, and not on the input, since the state machine pattern emphasizes state and it is the state that should make the primary decisions.
-This is different from a `reducer` pattern, where you pattern match on the action (~input), changing your state accordingly.
+The important part here is pattern matching on the state first, and not on the input.
+This is because the state machine emphasizes state and it is the state that should make the primary decisions.

+This is different from the `reducer` pattern, where you pattern match on the action (~input), changing your state accordingly.
 I sometimes think of `reducer` as a half state machine.

-Notice how we include all possible transitions explicitly, without using the underscore wildcard to handle the default case.
+Notice how we include all possible transitions **explicitly**, without using the underscore wildcard to handle the default case.
 The biggest benefit we get from doing so, is compiler warnings when **non-exhaustive pattern matching** is detected - simply when we forget to handle a case.
-This helps to account for all edge cases, plus we when we extend our user and add a state or an input, we will immediately see what cases we are not handling.

-While it is tempting to use `_` for all default cases and might save you a few lines of code, should be avoided in most cases.
+This helps to account for all edge cases, plus we when we extend our user and add a state or an input, we will immediately see what cases we are not handled.
+While it is tempting to use `_` for all default cases and might save you a few lines of code, it should be avoided in most cases.

 ### #8 Use as reducer